 Video Conferencing Etiquette

 Providing healthcare services over video conferencing tools is more popular than ever.
 It is as “face-to-face” as you can get, without actually being in the same room.
-As with all technology there is an etiquette that needs to be followed to ensure that you come across professional, while also ensuring that they are given the attention and empathy that they deserve and expect.
+As with all technology, there is an etiquette that needs to be followed to ensure that you come across as professional, while also ensuring that they are given the attention and empathy that they deserve and expect.

 The visual component is what helps patients feel that you are in the same room as them.
 It is important that you have:

-- a good quality web camera;
+- A good quality web camera;

-- the web camera positioned to show your face in the centre of the screen;
+- The web camera positioned to show your face in the centre of the screen;

-- good lighting in the room;
+- Good lighting in the room.

 Limit the distractions